robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 (255,255,255)
 ```

-Previously, to represent the fact that `(0,0,0)`, `(0,0,1)`, and `(0,0,2)` all map to the ANSI color code `0`, we would have to write:
+Previously, to represent the fact that `(0,0,0)`, `(0,0,1)`, and `(0,0,2)` all map to the ANSI color code `0`, we would have to write the following (headings, newlines, and spaces added for clarity):

 ```
-000000000000010000000200
+Pixel  ANSI
+000000 00
+000001 00
+000002 00
 ```

-Now that we are using a convention to stipulate that the first 2 characters correspond to the ANSI code for `(0,0,0)`, the next 2 to the code for `(0,0,1)`, then the next 2 to the code for `(0,0,2)`, we can simply write:
+Now we are using a convention that says that the first 2 characters in the file are the ANSI code for `(0,0,0)`, the next 2 are the code for `(0,0,1)`, the next 2 are the code for `(0,0,2)`, and so on.
+This means that we can write the above as the much terser:

 ```
 000000
 ```

+We'll find that `00` is the closest ANSI code to all the pixel colors from `(0,0,0)` to `(0,0,47)`, but once we reach `(0,0,48)` the closest code becomes `11`, and the closest code keeps changing as the pixel color changes.

-and so on for the ANSI codes for `(0,0,3)` and beyond.
-This gets us all the way down to 2 characters - meaning a mere 2 bytes - per block.
+This approach gets us all the way down to 2 characters - meaning a mere 2 bytes - per block.

 ## Think in terms of bytes instead of characters